Lesson 2 - What is fascism?

 |

-The incredulity of these lessons was sometimes mixed with humour (see the films above).
+The incredulity of these lessons was sometimes mixed with humour (see the films above which show, over time, how the world has gradually tried to make sense of Trump.)
 It is inevitable that intelligent teenagers have significant difficulty in taking a man like Donald Trump seriously.
 But then the attempted insurrection of January 2021 happened.

 'If this election were overturned by mere allegations from the losing side, our democracy would enter a death spiral.
 We’d never see the whole nation accept an election again.
 Every four years would be a scramble for power at any cost.'
 Mitch McConnell, just before the attempted Capitol insurrection, January 2021